AUTHOR SPOTLIGHT

 Frederick:

 I loved writing when I was younger, but I didn’t imagine it as my future.
-I was drawn to something else very early on — electricity.
+What captured me first was electricity.

-My grandfather was an electrical engineer, and he had what I can only describe as a Willy Wonka–style workshop.
-It was filled with wires, coils, glowing tubes, motors — things humming, sparking, coming alive.
-To a kid, it felt like magic.
+My grandfather was an electrical engineer, and his workshop felt like something out of a storybook.
+He had what I can only describe as a Willy Wonka–style workshop — wires, coils, glowing tubes, motors humming to life.
+As a child, it felt like magic.
+But it wasn’t magic.
+It was design.

 Selah: